sumanth25/IoTDataPipeline/README.md

 ## Known Limitations

 ### 1. **Performance**
 - **Issue**: MongoDB is scalable but may require further optimizations to handle very large datasets effectively.
+Aggregation of data is not precomputed.
 - **Solution**: Performance enhancements such as **indexing** and **sharding** should be implemented to ensure that the system can handle large volumes of data from many IoT devices.

 ### 2. **Fault Tolerance**